Privacy policy

 You have the right:

-• in accordance with Art.
-17 GDPR, to demand the deletion of your personal data stored by us, unless the processing is necessary to exercise the right to freedom of expression and information, to fulfill a legal obligation, for reasons of public interest or to assert, exercise or defend legal claims;
+- in accordance with Art.
+17 GDPR, to demand the erasure of your personal data stored by us, unless the processing is necessary for exercising the right of freedom of expression and information, for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defense of legal claims;

-• pursuant to Art.
+- in accordance with Art.
 7 para.
-3 GDPR to revoke your consent once given to us at any time.
-As a result, we may no longer continue the data processing that was based on this consent in the future and
+3 GDPR, to revoke your consent once given to us at any time.
+The consequence of this is that we may no longer continue the data processing that was based on this consent in the future and

-• to lodge a complaint with a supervisory authority pursuant to Art.
+- to lodge a complaint with a supervisory authority in accordance with Art.
 77 GDPR.
 As a rule, you can contact the supervisory authority of your usual place of residence or workplace or our company headquarters.

-If your personal data is processed on the basis of legitimate interests pursuant to Art.
-6 para.
-1 sentence 1 letter f) GDPR, you have the right to object to the processing of your personal data in accordance with Art.
-21 GDPR, provided there are reasons for this arising from your particular situation or the objection is directed against direct advertising.
+If your personal data is processed on the basis of legitimate interests in accordance with Art.
+6 (1) sentence 1 letter f) GDPR, you have the right to object to the processing of your personal data in accordance with Art.
+21 GDPR, provided that there are reasons for this arising from your particular situation or the objection is directed against direct advertising.
 In the latter case, you have a general right to object, which will be implemented by us without specifying a particular situation.

 In one of the cases mentioned above and for further questions about the use of your personal data, please contact us: